sta721-f19/lab1/README.md

     * Select "Sweave Rnw files using Knitr"
     * Set "Preview PDF" with "System Viewer"
    3) Clone the repository through the following link
    and accept the invitation.
-This will create a repository  https://github.com/STA721-F19/lab1-YOURGITHUBUSERNAME
+This will create a repository  https://github.com/STA721-F19/lab1
    4) Create a new Project.
 In RStudio, click on New Project in the file menu.
 Select Version Control, then Git.
-Enter https://github.com/STA721-F19/lab1-YOURGITHUBUSERNAME.git (replace with your username on github) in the  Repository URL field, provide a name for the project, e.g. 'lab1', and select a directory to save your work, e.g. Lab1    We suggest that you make a folder for STA721 to save your work for the course.
+Enter https://github.com/STA721-F19/lab1.git  in the  Repository URL field, provide a name for the project, e.g. 'lab1', and select a directory to save your work, e.g. Lab1    We suggest that you make a folder for STA721 to save your work for the course.
   5) On the lower right panel in RStudio, click on the Files tab.
 You should see a listing of the files in your directory.
 Click on `lab1.Rnw` to open it in the RStudio editor and then follow instructions there.